-She's Not a Boy, a documentary from M.S.
-Documentary '18 students Yuhong Pang and Robert Tokanel, follows Tatenda Ngwaru, an asylum-seeking intersex woman from Zimbabwe as she tries to make a home in New York City.
+She's Not a Boyby M.S.
+Documentary '18 students Yuhong Pang and Robert Tokanel follows Tatenda Ngwaru, an asylum-seeking intersex woman from Zimbabwe as she tries to make a home in New York City.
 The film was published by The Atlantic.

 Two students from a Harlem public middle school attempt to succeed in the privileged world of debate.
 A film by Doc ‘17 students Sushana Dubreil and Genesis Tuyuc.
 Harlem Legacy.

 Reuniting with their children is one of the most underappreciated challenges facing formerly incarcerated mothers.
 This is the story of one woman who will do anything to prove that she is worthy of a second chance.
-A film by Doc ‘17 students Tala Hadavi and Yeong-Ung Yang was named Winner for Student Entry at the 2019 About Women and Girls film festival and was broadcast on PBS.
+Love, Mommy by Doc ‘17 students Tala Hadavi and Yeong-Ung Yang was named Winner for Student Entry at the 2019 About Women and Girls film festival and was broadcast on PBS.

 Finding common ground in a Brooklyn kitchen, a group of political asylees work towards a future in the restaurant business.
 A film by Doc ‘17 students Thea Piltzecker and Liz Scherffius.
 A Table For All

 Doc '17 students Daniela Cruzat and Farrah Lopez are working on Born to Stay for NBC Digital.
 Daniela is now at CNN; Farrah is working with The Opposition with Jordan Klepper.Born To Stay